tamaragevorgyan/gettyimages-api/documentation/endpoints/data/GetCollections.md

 GetCollections
 -------------
-The GetCollections call retrieves a list of collections that are available to download for the authenticated user and application.
+At Getty Images, collections contain a set of images.
+The GetCollections request returns a list of collections that are configured for the authenticated user or application.

 ###Endpoint
 Use the following endpoint to access this operation: